viamrobotics/docs/docs/installation/rpi-setup.md

 * username: pi
 * password: raspberry

-However, it's bad practice to keep the default username and password on a Raspberry Pi, since this makes it easy for hackers to get access to your Pi.
+However, it's bad practice to keep the default username and password on a Raspberry Pi since doing so makes it easy for hackers to get access to your Pi.
 In the past, malware infected thousands of Raspberry Pi devices that were using the default username and password.

 Source: <a href="https://www.zdnet.com/article/linux-malware-enslaves-raspberry-pi-to-mine-cryptocurrency/" target="_blank">ht<span></span>tps://www.zdnet.com/article/linux-malware-enslaves-raspberry-pi-to-mine-cryptocurrency/</a>